Secure OCR Software for Banking KYC: Protecting Customer Data and Preventing Fraud

 OCR systems are set to be closely integrated with Robotic Process Automation (RPA) software.
 The combination of these two technologies will become a powerful tool for automating document processing and data extraction, leveraging significant efficiency gains.

-Regulatory impacts and compliance
+Regulatory impacts, security, and compliance

 Combining OCR with biometric authentication techniques, such as fingerprint or face recognition, will boost security measures.
 Customer onboarding and other delicate procedures will benefit from this as well.